viharorg/web_vihar2021/02-call.md

 Since the 2019 template for VIHAR submissions has a larger font than previous editions, we have modified the page limits: (a) short papers can be up to 3 pages in total; (b) longer papers are still 5 pages, but can use an extra sixth page for acknowledgments and references.

 Key Dates:
-- Submission deadline -  July 2021
+- Submission deadline -  1st September 2021
-- Notification of acceptance -  August 2021
+- Notification of acceptance -  22nd Septemver 2021
 - Workshop - 13-15 October 2021